 July 12th easily directs us what to do on Eat Your Jello Day!
-With plenty of flavors to choose from, there shouldn’t be any problem finding one you like.
+With plenty of flavors to choose from, you should have no problem finding one you like.

 Trademarked in 1897 by Pearle Wait of Leroy, New York, Jell-O is the novel and fun dessert loved by millions.
 Francis Woodward, who later purchased the recipe and trademark, eventually made Jell-O a household name.
 With 21 different flavors, Jell-O satisfies every taste and can be enjoyed in numerous combinations.

 Jell-O’s primary ingredient is gelatin.
-Gelatin is made up of collagen, specifically animal collagen.
+Gelatin consists of collagen, specifically animal collagen.
 It’s a protein extracted from the connective tissues of cows and pigs.
 Once the protein is broken down and extracted, the collagen is dried and ground into a fine powder.

 Jell-O has been the subject of many classroom art and science projects throughout the years.
 From the study of viscosity and laser beams to gelatin artwork, Jell-O inspires in and outside the kitchen.

 Eat Your Jell-O Day specifically tells us to eat.
-So, whether it is molded, layered or mixed with fruit, vegetables or marshmallows, be sure to have some.
-It’s delicious as a salad, dessert or even a shot.
-Jell-O doesn’t break the budget, nor does it add too many calories.
+So, whether it is molded, layered, or mixed with fruit, vegetables, or marshmallows, be sure to have some.
+It’s delicious as a salad, dessert, or even a shot.
+Jell-O doesn’t break the budget either, nor does it add too many calories.
 Where can you go wrong?